VarnitAgustya27/LEGAL_LENS/README.md

 ## ⚠️ Disclaimer

-Metria is a **prototype built for Smart India Hackathon 2026**.
+Legal-Lens is a **prototype built for Smart India Hackathon 2026**.
 All rule IDs used during development that are not sourced from verified official notifications are **clearly marked as placeholders**.
 Automated findings are AI-assisted evidence, not legal conclusions — final compliance determinations require review by an authorized Legal Metrology enforcement officer.

 <br/>